 Through Discover the World’s unique course format, you’ll complete a semester’s worth of credits in three consecutive five-week sessions - with one or two courses at each of St. John's European campuses.
 By focusing on a few classes in each “module,” you’ll find time to become immersed in each campus’s academics while exploring the city.

 Providing a helping hand to those in need is inspiring and humbling work.
 Helping to change lives is an inspiring experience—one that enhances your time abroad through direct contact with local communities and organizations.
 By engaging in service-learning activities, you’ll make a difference in the lives of those you work with at local schools, in soup kitchens, or in other locations throughout our cities.
 Through our Academic Service-Learning offerings, you’ll work with the community while fulfilling course-based experiential education requirements, a truly Vincentian education.

 - Vibrant Excursions throughout Rome, Paris, and Seville

 One of the most exciting parts of the study abroad experience is exploring your host city.
-Excursions in and near each of the three host cities offer the perfect means to take advantage of your time abroad.
+Excursions in and near each of the three host cities offer the perfect opportunities to take full advantage of your time abroad.
 Imagine visiting sites like the Château de Versailles near Paris, the Coliseum in Rome, and the Alacázar in Seville.
 You’ll be experiencing some of the world’s most revered monuments, all while you’re guided by our experienced staff and faculty, to maximize your academic and cultural experience.

 For more information on which Global Studies courses apply to your college and major we recommend meeting with your Dean or Academic Advisor.